th-we/deskflow-wiki/Clang‐Format-Tips-&-Tricks.md

 # Overriding `#include` ordering

 Split your includes up into groups to force ordering.
-This can be useful when there are accidental (or nasty) interdependencies between headers.
+This can be useful when there are accidental (or nasty) inter-dependencies between headers.

 ```
 #include "client/Client.h"